-- (A) A regulated gas corporation shall not provide a financial advantage to an affiliated entity.
-For the purposes of this rule, a regulated gas corporation shall be deemed to provide a financial advantage to an affiliated entity if- - 1.
-It compensates an affiliated entity for information, assets, goods or services above the lesser of- - A. The fair market price; or - B. The fully distributed cost to the regulated gas corporation to provide the information, assets, goods or services for itself: or - 2.
-It transfers information, assets, goods or services of any kind to an affiliated entity below the greater of-
+(A) A regulated gas corporation shall not provide a financial advantage to an affiliated entity.
+For the purposes of this rule, a regulated gas corporation shall be deemed to provide a financial advantage to an affiliated entity if-

+1. It compensates an affiliated entity for information, assets, goods or services above the lesser of-

+B. The fully distributed cost to the regulated gas corporation to provide the information, assets, goods or services for itself; or

+2. It transfers information, assets, goods or services of any kind to an affiliated entity below the greater of-